opendialogai/opendialog/readme.md

 To export all conversations in the `opendialog/active_conversations.php` config file.
 This will dump the current conversation YAML and all related outgoing intents and message templates

-## Docker

-### Builds

-This project has been set up to automatically build a new docker image and push to the docker hub as part of the build process with CircleCI.
-For this to work, the project must be set up in CircleCI and the following environment variables need to be set:

-`DOCKER_BUILD` (must be set to true)
-`DOCKER_USER`
-`DOCKER_PASS`
-`DOCKER_PROJECT_NAME`

-A new docker build is not triggered unless all phpunit tests pass and the node build runs successfully.

-The `tag` used for the new docker image is the current git branch name (with and `/` characters replaced with `_`)

-### Running Docker locally

-To run OpenDialog from a docker image, you should use the `docker-compose.yml` file included with this project along side the `env.docker` file.
-Any environment variables placed in this file will be used by the application.
-The `TAG` variable sets which image tag to use.

-Changes to this file will not be picked up when the docker container is currently running - to see the changes made reflected in the application, run

-    docker-compose up -d app

-#### Initial set up / updates

-After first run, or to update a running application, the `docker-update.sh` script needs to be run.
-To run this within in the app container, run the following:

-    docker-compose exec app bash scripts/update-docker.sh

-This will run all database migration files, set up the webchat settings, optionally load all conversations and create the default admin user (if not already created)

 ## Local Package Development